 In this example, we're using

 :nth-last-of-type to implement basic result slicing which allows us to filter out first and last nodes from our selection!

 While Css selectors might appear a bit clunky compared to Xpath selectors (or other options) there's a surprising amount of power there that with some clever engineering can help us reliably extract data from HTML documents.

 CSS selectors are primarily used in front-end web development, however there are few backend implementations that are used as clients for HTML parsing.
 Let's take a look at the most popular libraries that implement CSS selectors.

-Python has several packages that implement CSS selectors.
-However, many of them instead of executing natural CSS selectors convert them to xpath by using cssselect and run xpath selectors through lxml xpath client.
-Examples of such clients would be parsel.
+To parse HTML in Python we have several options.
+However, many of them instead of executing natural CSS selectors convert them to XPath by using cssselect and run the XPath selectors through lxml XPath client.
+An example of such client would be parsel.